varokas/varokas-hugo/content/about.md

 comments: true
 date: 2015-05-02
 layout: post
 title: About Me
 wordpress_id: 18
 menu: main
 categories:
 - Software Engineering
 ---

-A code craftman and Agile enthusiast based in California, USA.
+A code craftsman and Agile enthusiast based in California, USA.
 After a master degree in Software Engineering from Carnegie Mellon University, Varokas worked with teams on Agile adoption.
 Pushing from monthly to weekly releases, growing from small co-located to global scale.

 As an international speaker on Agile in Enterprise and Continuous Delivery.
 He initiated the first and continuing national Thailand Agile conference series with [Agile66](http://www.facebook.com/groups/agile66) group in 2012.